-Capital assets are recorded at historical cost, or estimated cost, where actual cost could not be determined.
-Donated capital assets are valued at their estimated fair value on the date donated.
 Reported cost values include ancillary charges necessary to place the asset into its intended location and condition for use.
 Right of use assets are recorded at the present value payments expected to be made during the lease term.
 Subsequent to initial capitalization, improvements or betterments that are significant, and which extend the useful life of a capital asset are also capitalized.

 Depreciation/Amortization of all exhaustible capital assets is recorded as an expense in the government-wide Statement of Activities with net capital assets reflected in the Statement of Net Position.
-Accumulated depreciation/amortization is reported on the Statement of Net Position by the associated lease term of those assets.
+Accumulated depreciation/amortization is reported on the Statement of Net Position

+The purpose of depreciation and amortization is to spread the cost of capital assets equitably among all users over the life of these assets.
+The useful life of right of use assets is typically determined by the associated lease term of those assets.
 The amount charged to depreciation and amortization expense each year represents that year's pro rata share of the cost of capital assets.
 The Agency depreciates using the straight-line method which means the cost of the asset is divided by its expected useful life in years and the result is charged to expense each year until the asset is fully depreciated or amortized.
 The Agency has assigned the useful lives listed below to capital assets: